Employer

 Overview of payments and reports

 In the self-service below you can see an overview of your payments and reports to FerieKonto from the Danish Tax Agency (E-income).
-You can also see your unique payment line that you must use when transfering holiday pay.
+You can also see your unique payment line that you must use when transferring holiday pay.

 If you or another holiday guarantee scheme pays for the holiday pay, you can view your reports in this self-service: